monoKeith/ESP32_WiFi_Switch/README.md

 # ESP32_WiFi_Switch

-This project include hardware design and firmware implementation for a ESP32 powered network accessable on/off switch.
+This project include hardware design and firmware implementation for a ESP32-S2 powered network accessable on/off switch.

 This switch have an 128*64 OLED I2C display to show information.
 User can turn on/off the switch from HomeKit, physical button, or web interface.

-Powered by a ESP32 S2 Wroom, might have compatibility issue on other ESP32 models, because the use of ESP32-S2 specific hardware timer library.
+Powered by a [ESP32-S2-Wroom](https://www.espressif.com/sites/default/files/documentation/esp32-s2-wroom_esp32-s2-wroom-i_datasheet_en.pdf).
+Because the use of ESP32-S2 specific hardware timer library, firmware might have compatibility issue on older (or different) ESP32 models.

-PCB design located in KiCad in `./breakout_board`
+## Hardware

+Single layer PCB designed with [KiCad](https://www.kicad.org/) in `./breakout_board`.
+This is only useful for starting with only a [module](https://www.espressif.com/en/products/modules), unnecessary if you already have a dev board.
+Requires ESP32-S2-WROOM library from [this](https://github.com/eggsampler/ESP32-S2-Breakout) breakout board design.

+Connected devices includes:

+* 3 buttons pull-down to ground (resistors are optional)

+* 1 mono-color 128*64 OLED I2C display [like this one](https://www.adafruit.com/product/326) (These are like $2 - $3 each on Aliexpress)

+* external circuit to drive a relay (or MOSFET) from a GPIO pin.
+(I use a transistor to drive a 5V relay)

 ## Firmware

-Configuration file in `Firmware/src/config.h`
+Firmware was implemented in C++ using PlatformIO arduino framework.
+PlatformIO was initialized with [adafruit MagTag](https://www.adafruit.com/product/4800) configuration (which uses the same module), because ESP32-S2 Dev Board does not offer support for arduino framework.

+Configure properties of firmware in `Firmware/src/config.h` according to how hardwares are connectred, and Wi-Fi credential.
+(ESP32-S2 allows any 2 GPIO pins to run I2C, connecting I2C display to any 2 GPIO pins should work)

-## Libraries
+### PlatformIO Libraries

 * [esp8266-oled-ssd1306](https://github.com/ThingPulse/esp8266-oled-ssd1306)

 * [ESP32TimerInterrupt](https://github.com/khoih-prog/ESP32TimerInterrupt)

-## HomeBridge Plugin
+### HomeBridge Plugin

+To make the switch accessable from [iOS Home](https://www.apple.com/ca/ios/home/), a separate [HomeBridge](https://homebridge.io/) server is required.
+I am running the HomeBridge server on a [RaspberryPi Zero W](https://www.raspberrypi.com/products/raspberry-pi-zero-w/).

-Install this plugin [homebridge-http-switch](https://github.com/Supereg/homebridge-http-switch#readme) in HomeBridge, change settings:
+Install this plugin: [homebridge-http-switch](https://github.com/Supereg/homebridge-http-switch#readme) in HomeBridge, change settings (fill in the ip address and name):

 ```
 {